Recipe for Applesauce2013-06-29

 Alesha Wilson is a staff writer at RockwellNutrition.com.

 Apple sauce is also easy to make in a pot on the stove, if you don’t want to use the microwave.
 Just put all the ingredients into a pot, bring the mixture to a boil, turn the heat down to medium low and cook for about 20 minutes, or until the apples are soft and have broken down.
+Mash it for a smoother texture if you want.
+That is how I make my applesauce.

 This apple sauce recipe is wonderful with cinnamon so I would add at least a teaspoon, especially if you need it as a diabetes recipe.
 To make it a better diabetic recipe, I would replace the sugar with stevia or coconut sugar.
 Both are much easier on your blood sugar than regular sugar.